Boondooma: Education

 There are no schools in Boondooma.
 The nearest government primary schools are Durong South State School in neighbouring Durong to the south and Monogorilby State School in neighbouring Monogorilby to the north-west.
 The nearest government secondary school is Proston State School (to Year 10) in Proston to the east.
-Thereare no nearby schools providinng education to Year 12; distance education and boarding schools are the alternaives.
+There are no nearby schools providing education to Year 12; distance education and boarding schools are the alternatives.